zachcannon/The_Northgate_Alternative/README.md

 URL: http://(the name of this repository, minus the '_').appspot.com

-This project was started by using the GoogleAppEngine Flask Template found at: https://github.com/tghw/gae-flask-template Many thanks to tghw for this awesome template!!
+This project was started by using the GoogleAppEngine Flask Template found at: https://github.com/fsouza/gaeseries/tree/flask Many thanks to fsouza for this awesome template!!